brainstormforce/wp-spectra/readme.txt

 With Spectra, we strive to make it extremely easy to use for beginners and feature-rich for experienced designers.

-Spectra equips designers with a wide range of pre-designed templates, allowing them to effortlessly create professional websites tailored to their unique requirements.
+Spectra equips designers with a wide range of pre-designed website templates, allowing them to effortlessly create professional websites tailored to their unique requirements.

 Beyond just aesthetics, we are committed to optimizing website performance.
 Spectra offers efficient code and performance-focused features, ensuring that the websites built with our plugin are not only visually appealing but also deliver exceptional speed and smooth functionality.